 To test the basic function and evaluate the general performance of functions relevant for the two Use Cases, we focus here on the realization of an exemplary scenario resembling the final Use Case 1 prototype - an integration of the IoT Gateway with corresponding end-points and an exemplary field layer application.
 We specifically evaluate the Bootstrapping Manager, Pattern Engine, VTN Manager, Path Manager and Resource Manager's operation.
-Using the interaction between these components, infrastructural services and QoSenabled end-to-end path configurations are installed with minimal user intervention - apart from the request specification in Pattern Engine.
+Using the interaction between these components, infrastructural services and QoS-enabled end-to-end path configurations are installed with minimal user intervention - apart from the request specification in Pattern Engine.

 Note: In the integration tests discussed below, we do not rely on the external Pattern Orchestration instance to feed the SSC with QoS connectivity requests.
 Instead we rely on requests defined in a few exemplary scripts.
-To support the complete Use Case 1 workflow, Pattern Orchestrator will be integrated in the final demonstrator.
+To support the complete Use Case 1 workflow, Pattern Orchestrator will be integrated in the final UC1 demonstrator with the related measurement to be documented in D5.9.